rsdoiel/antenna/archives/2025/motorcycles_2025.28.md

 ---

-## BO Is the 100 Mph+ Electric Scooter With a Higher Power-To-Weight Ratio Than a Bugatti Veyron
+## Check Out This 100 Mph+ Electric Scooter With a Better Power-To-Weight Ratio Than a Bugatti Veyron

 date: 2025-07-18, from: Ride Apart, Electric Motorcycle News